-Students earning a 3.5-3.89 grade point average for 12 or more credits for any quarter will be placed on the Dean's List.
+Students who achieve a 3.9-4.0 grade point average and complete at least 12 credits during the quarter have their names placed on the quarterly President's List and receive a letter of congratulations from the college president.

-Students who earn a 3.9-4.0 grade point average for 12 or more credits for any quarter will be placed on the President's List.
+Students who achieve a 3.5-3.89 grade point average and complete at least 12 credits during the quarter have their names placed on the quarterly Dean's List and receive a letter of congratulations.

-Graduating with a cumulative college-level grade point average of 3.5 or higher for all work (Pierce College and any credits transferred toward a degree or certificate program) with a minimum of 25 credits earned at Pierce College qualifies a student as an honors graduate.
+Students who graduate with a cumulative college-level grade point average of 3.5 or above for all work (Pierce College and any credits transferred toward degree or certificate program), with a minimum of 25 credits earned at Pierce College qualify as honors graduates.